Ggilb3rt/ft_irc/README.md

 My own irc server

 ## Socket
+A socket is a way to speak to other programs using Unix file descriptors.
+It creates a connection between two programms.
+There is many type of internet sockets but we will used "Stream sockets" because it's a two way connected communication.

-A socket create a connection between two programms. socket = ip address + port nb ex : 127.0.0.1:80
+socket = ip address + port nb
+ex : 127.0.0.1:80

 Qt of port = (2^16)-1, so 0-65535 [source]https://fr.wikipedia.org/wiki/Port_(logiciel)
 All blocs of data find the servers with his ip address, then the server sends each blocs to the good process with the port number.

 ```c
 // This code is for client, not for server and he don't listen the response ==> this is useless